Hecke orbits on Shimura varieties of Hodge type: Preliminaries

 \subsection{Frobenius-smooth schemes and the Tannakian category of isocrystals}

-Among all quasi-syntomic schemes, there is a class of them where the prismatisation has better properties.
+In the study of crystals, there is a special class of schemes with a particularly good behaviour.

-\begin{Def} We say that a scheme $X$ over $\mathbb{F}_p$ is \textit{Frobenius-smooth} if $F:X \to X$ is syntomic. \end{Def} By Lemma 2.1.1.(2) of \cite{DrinfeldCrystals} this is equivalent to $X$ being Zariski locally of the form $\operatorname{Spec} B$ where $B$ has a finite (absolute) $p$-basis.
-In other words there exist elements $x_1, \cdots, x_n$ such that every element $b \in B$ can be uniquely written as
+\begin{Def} We say that a scheme $X$ over $\mathbb{F}_p$ is \textit{Frobenius-smooth} if the absolute Frobenius $F:X \to X$ is syntomic. \end{Def} The condition of being Frobenius-smooth is equivalent to $X$ being Zariski locally of the form $\operatorname{Spec} B$ where $B$ has a \textit{finite (absolute) $p$-basis}, \cite[Lemma 2.1.1]{DrinfeldCrystals}, which means that there exist elements $x_1, \cdots, x_n$ such that every element $b \in B$ can be uniquely written as